vmware-archive/Workshop/Lab11/README.md

 ### Step 06 - Push to Cloud Foundry

 Publish, push and verify the `Fortune Teller UI` exposes the management endpoints.

+---
+Congratulations, you've completed the final lab!
+Join us on [Slack](https://slack.steeltoe.io) to tell us how it went!